unovue/radix-vue/docs/content/components/accordion.md

 ### Trigger

 Toggles the collapsed state of its associated item.
-It should be nested inside of an `Accordion.Header`.
+It should be nested inside of an `AccordionHeader`.

 <PropsTable :data="[{
       name: 'asChild',